 As an MSTP student, you will have many decisions to make throughout your training.
-You will also have access to a number of advisors to assist you in making those decisions.
+You will also have access to a number of advisers to assist you in making those decisions.
 Descriptions of the different advisory roles and how they support the success of our students follow.

 MSTP Program Directors

-The Directors meet frequently with students in the first two years of training, on an informal basis in the research phase, and frequently (at least quarterly) with students in the final two years.
+The directors meet frequently with students in the first two years of training on an informal basis in the research phase and frequently (at least quarterly) with students in the final two years.
 They will meet with any student having difficulty in any year of training.

-MSTP Class Advisor
+MSTP Class Adviser

-MSTP Class Advisors
+MSTP Class Advisers